youngzyx/Survival-Analysis-and-Prediction/README.md

 ### Project 2 Predicting tumor growth:

-Problem:
+#### Problem:

-Due to the side effects associated with cancer treatment, clinicians need to understand which patients to treat more aggressively relative to others
-which is where our model comes in.
+Due to the side effects associated with cancer treatment, clinicians need to identify patients that require more aggressive treatment, which is where our model comes in.
 It predicts the tumor's probability to grow based on its initial presentation.

-The Dataset:
+#### The Data:

-We had 8500 MRI images of brain tumors and additional features like tumor size and density for the first part; we used the 8k images to predict disease progression.
-We started by training an Alex Net, which was not complex enough to detect the patterns within the tumor.
-We then moved on to implementing a ResNet, and we are currently working on improving its performance.
+We had 8500 3D MRI images of brain tumors and additional tumor size and density features.

+#### What we did:

-We also plan to include additional features like tumor size and density to better the model performance.
+We developed an Alex net model that trained on these images, which we found was not complex enough to predict tumor growth.
+Currently, we are training a ResNet 50 model and working on improving its performance.
+Furthermore, we also plan to include additional features like tumor size and density to better the model performance.